xparq/Out_of_Nothing/README.md

+_(See also https://github.com/xparq/Out_of_Nothing/wiki For some more "nimble" notes!)_

 Growing from a simple SFML trial prototype created for a) learning the lib,
-b) learning how to architect around frame-based low-level graphics for games or visual sims.), c) hopefully distilling a simple framework/toolkit for developing apps that need this sort of a platform, d) even more vaguely: perhaps actually developing something interesting out of it -- now it's gradually becoming a minimalist cosmic world-building simulation toy (maybe even a proper game, later).
+b) learning how to architect visual sims (and games) around frame-based low-level graphics, c) hopefully distilling a simple framework/toolkit for developing apps that need this sort of foundations, d) even more vaguely: perhaps actually developing something interesting out of it -- now it's gradually becoming an engine + its first (test) app (a minimalist cosmic simulation toy, or maybe even a minimalist world-building game later).

-Even though its presentation is "offensively" minimalist, and its control set is also incredibly limited -- basically just a single moving body that can spawn free-floating other bodies, plus the "metaphysical" manipulation of some fundamental parameters of its simplified Newtonian physics -- it's already complex enough to produce an endless flow of rich semi-chaotic emergent formations, and to inspire fascinating ideas...
+Even though its presentation is still offensively crude (unsurprisingly, for a prototype), and its features/controls very limited -- basically just a single steerable body that can spawn free-floating other bodies (in various configurations), plus "metaphysical" manipulation of the fundamental constants of its simplified Newtonian physics -- it's already complex enough to produce an endless flow of rich semi-chaotic emergent formations, and to inspire fascinating ideas.

-Which I'm chock-full of already, and can hardly wait to get through some boring and/or daunting architectural design + low-level tech hurdles first, and start crafting the fun bits.
+...Which I'm chock-full of already, and can hardly wait to get through (the mountains of) some boring/daunting architectural design + low-level tech hurdles first, and start crafting the fun bits.
 You can't wait! ;)

 ![screenshot](doc/image/screenshot/8k1.png)
 ------------------------------------------------------------------------------